pmndrs/gltfjsx/readme.md

 You need to be set up for asset loading and the GLTF has to be present in your /public folder.
 This tools loads it, creates look-up tables of all the objects and materials inside, and writes out a JSX graph, which you can now alter comfortably.

-A typical output looks like this:
+A typical output will look like this:

 ```jsx
 import React  from 'react'